Close Menu

 As you can see under the Part A criteria, the SSA only focuses on how your peripheral neuropathy may impact your physical activity.
 If you have disorganization of motor function in two extremities, like both hands or both feet, then you might meet the listing.

 However, you will only meet the listing if the problem in your hands and feet is so extreme that it prevents you from standing up from a seated position.
 Or, from balancing while you stand or walk.
 If you have peripheral neuropathy in your hands, then to meet the listing you must not be able to use your hands.
 Clearly, the SSA expects you to have very severe nerve damage to meet this listing.
 The following sections look at the Part B rules in detail.
-You can learn more about how the Part B criteria applies in mental cases.
+You can learn about how the Part B criteria applies in mental cases.

 WHAT IS AN IMPAIRMENT IN UNDERSTANDING, REMEMBERING OR APPLYING INFORMATION?

 Understand, remember, or apply information.
-This area of mental functioning refers to the ability to learn, recall, and use information to perform work activities.
+This area of mental function refers to the ability to learn, recall, and use information to perform work activities.
 Examples include understanding and learning terms, instructions, and work procedures.
 You must be able to follow one or two step oral instructions to carry out a task.

 Additionally, you should be able to describe work activity to someone else, ask and answering questions, and giving explanations.
 Likewise, you should be able to recognize a mistake and correct it.
 You should also be able to identify and solve problems.